“The past,” thought he, “is linked to the present by an unbroken chain of happenings, each flowing from the other.”

 AWARDS/DISTINCTIONS: The Wallace Art Awards - Finalist (2016, 2008-2014, 1992–1999); Molly Morpeth Canaday Award - Finalist (2015, 2011); Molly Morpeth Canaday Award - Merit Award (2014); Estuary Artworks Award - Paramount Award (2010); Field Days Number 8 Wire Art Award - 2nd Prize (2009); New Zealand Painting and Printmaking Award - Finalist (2009); National Drawing Award - Finalist (2008); North Shore City Art Award - Finalist (2008); Walker and Hall Waiheke Art Award - Finalist (2008); Anthony Harper Contemporary Art Award - Finalist (2008); Adam Portraiture Award - Finalist (2008)

-Collections: Museum of New Zealand Te Papa Tongarewa, Wellington; James Wallace Arts Trust, Auckland; Auckland City Council
+COLLECTIONS: Museum of New Zealand Te Papa Tongarewa, Wellington; James Wallace Arts Trust, Auckland; Auckland City Council, Auckland

-Articles: ‘Great Expectations by Terry McNamara, The New Zealand Herald, Oct 2015; ‘Long live the art of Painting’ by Terry McNamara, The New Zealand Herald, Aug 2016; ‘Exploring space and absence’ by Terry McNamara, The New Zealand Herald, Aug 2009; ‘Perspective on art’ by Terry McNamara, The New Zealand Herald, 1994; ‘Joy of life’ by Terry McNamara, The New Zealand Herald, 1988
+SELECTED BIBLIOGRAPHY: ‘Great Expectations’ by Terry McNamara, The New Zealand Herald, Oct 2015; ‘Long live the art of Painting’ by Terry McNamara, The New Zealand Herald, Aug 2016; ‘Exploring space and absence’ by Terry McNamara, The New Zealand Herald, Aug 2009; ‘Perspective on art’ by Terry McNamara, The New Zealand Herald, 1994; ‘Joy of life’ by Terry McNamara, The New Zealand Herald, 1988